 In case you need to remind your landlord about it, you can find the Wohnungsgeberbestätigung for the big cities here:

-Here you can find a sample English translation of the Wohnungsgeberbestätigung
+Here, you can find an example of the Wohnungsgeberbestätigung in German.

 3. The completed Anmeldung form